Portfolio overview

 Audit focus

-In determining the 2022–23 audit work program, ANAO considers prior-year audit and other review findings and what these indicate about portfolio risks and areas for improvement.
-The ANAO also considers emerging risks from new investments, reforms or changes in the operating environment.
+In determining the 2025–26 audit work program, the ANAO considers prior-year audit and other review findings and what these indicate about portfolio risks and areas for improvement.
+The ANAO also considers emerging risks from new investments, or changes in the operating environment and coverage across the sector.

 Governance

-It is important for entities to have effective risk management practices for cyber security.
+It is important for entities to have effective risk management practices for the delivery of cyber security by an ICT service provider including service provided by other government entities.
 This includes conducting assessments of the effectiveness of security controls, security awareness training, and adopting a risk-based approach to prioritise improvements to cyber security.
 Weaknesses in the implementation and operation of governance and monitoring processes relating to cyber security increase the risk of unauthorised access to systems and data held by entities.

 Grants administration